 The Android Open Source Project is often confused with “stock Android” but that’s an oversimplification.

 Any manufacturer that wants to install GMS on top of Android has to obtain a GMS license and a Mobile Application Distribution Agreement (MADA) for their device and then pass several compatibility tests.
 There’s the Android Compatibility Test Suite (CTS) to validate software and hardware components and APIs.
-Then the Google Mobile Services Test Suite (GTS) and Vendor Test Suite (VTS) to test multimedia capabilities and OS kernel and HAL capabilities.
+Then the Google Mobile Services Test Suite (GTS) and Vendor Test Suite (VTS) to test multimedia capabilities, OS kernel, and HAL capabilities.
 Another condition for obtaining a GMS license is to pre-load a number of Google’s apps on a new device.

 The future of AOSP